 The depression which follows is a lesson to the mass of ingrates.
 It is meant to teach them respect for their natural superiors.
 To ensure everyone gets the message, Galt lectures the world for more than sixty pages.
 In the comments on DeLong’s post, Justine captured the gist of it.
 “You never loved me, I’m leaving you, and you’ll be sorry when I’m gone!
 Also, I’m totally over you, as I will now discuss in tedious and self-aggrandizing detail.”

 Adapting Atlas Shrugged for the screen should have been simple.
 Film a lean, tall “prime mover” with angular features as they stand before a window in an Art Deco room.
 This genius should stare with certainty, straight-backed and smoking, occasionally wincing from the secret pain of their persecution.
 A montage flashes by of flabby, gimlet-eyed parasites as they loot and mooch.
 Shift back to the room, where a “second hander” slinks toward our lonely hero.
 There is a dramatic stare down, followed by an hour-long monologue on Reason.
 Loop endlessly.
 Add a histrionic score in the spirit of Rand’s prose.
-Show a close-up of a stick drawing a dollar sign in the dirt, and you’re done.
+Show a close-up of a stick drawing a dollar sign in the dirt, and roll the credits.

-If you removed the delusions of grandeur and the pervasive sense of persecution from Rand’s tome, you would be left with less than one hundred pages.
+If you removed the delusions of grandeur and the sense of persecution from Rand’s tome, you would be left with less than one hundred pages.
 The actual drama in Atlas Shrugged is this ressentiment of ressentiment, a kind of psychic feedback loop.
 “I hate the hatred of those inferior beings who hate me for being their superior, which proves their inferiority!!”